davidwowa/FreeCAD/README.md

 3. Select all Paths in Combo-View(left)
 4. Click on "Upgrade: Joins objects into a higher-level object"
 5. Go to "Part-Module" and select "Extrude: Extrudes planar faces of an object"
-6. Adjust the high of you object
+6. Adjust the high of you object, set as example 40mm in Z-Axis
-7. TODO
+7. Your sphere must have name "Halbkugel"
+8. Select all object for distribution
+9. Run macro

 Sources:
 [Forum FreeCAD in german](https://forum.freecadweb.org/viewtopic.php?f=13&t=25064)